 We and our partners may not obtain necessary regulatory approvals on a timely basis, if at all, for any of our drugs, including mipomersen.
-Even though we have completed the Phase 3 program to support our initial market for mipomersen, and Genzyme plans to file for marketing approval for mipomersen in Europe early in the third quarter of 2011 and in the United States in 2011, it is possible that regulatory agencies will not approve mipomersen for marketing.
+Even though we have completed the Phase 3 program to support our initial market for mipomersen, Genzyme has filed for marketing approval for mipomersen in Europe, and Genzyme plans to file for marketing approval in the United States in 2011, it is possible that regulatory agencies will not approve mipomersen for marketing.
 If the FDA or another regulatory agency believes that we or our partners have not sufficiently demonstrated the safety or efficacy of any of our drugs, including mipomersen, the agency will not approve the specific drug or will require additional studies, which can be time consuming and expensive and which will delay commercialization of the drug.